What is an IUD?

-A coil or intra-uterine contraceptive device (IUCD) is a T-shaped implant made of plastic and copper that is placed in your uterus (womb) to prevent you from becoming pregnant.
+A copper intra-uterine contraceptive device (IUD, also known as a Cu-IUD or 'coil') is a T-shaped implant made of plastic and copper that is placed in your uterus (womb) to prevent you from becoming pregnant.

-An IUCD is a non-permanent (reversible) method of female contraception.
-Your doctor can remove it at any time you choose.
+An IUD is a non-permanent (reversible) method of female contraception.
+Your healthcare professional can remove it at any time you choose.

-You or your partner should not need to use another method of contraception while the IUCD is in place.
+You or your partner should not need to use another method of contraception while the IUD is in place.